PoonamHardikPatel/PoonamsBookStore/PoonamsBookStore/README.txt

 - Open and Update the "Startup.cs" file.

 - Commit All Changes to GitHub repository.
-- Complete the Part 1.1 Review
+- Complete the Part 1.1 - Review

 //----------------------------------------------------------------------------------------

-- Start the Part 1.2 Debugging
+- Start the Part 1.2 - Debugging
 - Rebuild the application - All done
 - Test the application - All good
 - All tabs like "Home" & "Privacy" are woking good.
-- Complete the PArt 1.2 Debugging
+- Complete the Part 1.2 - Debugging

 //----------------------------------------------------------------------------------------